danijar/computer-game/README.md

 Instructions
 ------------

 There is a precompiled executable for Windows.
 To use it, download the content of the `Application` folder and run the executable.
+You may need a recent Windows version to run this.

 ### Key controls

+Settings and global actions

 - `Esc` Exit the application.
 - `F1` Toggle mouse capture for camera movement.